Post

 Exterior

-• Solution: Repair or replace the convertible top components as needed.
+• Solution: Repair or replacement of the convertible top components (motors, cables, fabric).

 Interior